fcqueiroz/finerplan/README.md

 # FinerPlan - Financial Early Retirement Planner #

-This program is being developed to help those people seeking financial independence and early retirement to track and analyze their finances.
-The program is designed so that you can focus on how to improve your savings rate and predict when you can set FIRE!
+This program intends to help those people seeking financial independence and early retirement to track and analyze their finances.
+It's designed so that you can focus on how to improve your savings rate and predict when you can set FIRE!

+## Disclaimer
+This is my first big project and the program is still in a really early development stage.
+It's not well suited for any kind of serious work.
+My main goals are to solve a personal need while I develop skills in programming, project management and other areas.

 ## Getting Started